ariellalgilmore/DSIntro/README.md

 ### Languages/data insight you want to learn
 I want to learn more Data Vis languages and python.
 ## Favorite Songs
+* Dog Days are Over
-*Dog Days are Over, any mumford and Sons song and monster and men
+* any mumford and Sons song
+* monsters and men
+* naked how we come - iron and wine
 ## Favorite Meme
 Chihuaha fell into the sauce pot meme